 Mindfulness Workshops with Eric Harrison

-Each class presents 2-4 meditations with explanations, guidance and discussion.
-Some exercises are long but others are quite short.
+The workshop introduces you to a range of practices.
+Some are long, but some of them are quite short.
 These ‘spot-meditations’ will help you shed the unnecessary stress rapidly and restore a sense of balance and control during the day.
 Nor do you always have to sit down to meditate.
-You can easily do it whenever you walk, wait or do exercise.
+You can easily relax whenever you walk, wait or do exercise.
 A spot-meditation well done can restore you to a base-line level of arousal in less than a minute.
-Done frequently, this can help you pace yourself and avoid exhaustion.

 Meditation is based on just two abilities: relaxation and attention.
 Both are natural and intuitive but we hardly ever develop them as skills.
 We can all relax: we all fall asleep eventually.
 Most babies can do it perfectly but it becomes harder as we get older.
 Meditation trains us to relax quickly and consciously at any time, even with a stressed, busy mind.